-Xiaojuan Li, PhD, MSPH is a pharmacoepidemiologist and Instructor in the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
+Xiaojuan Li, PhD, MSPH is a pharmacoepidemiologist and Assistant Professor in the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
 She received her doctoral degree in Epidemiology from the University of North Carolina at Chapel Hill and completed a postdoctoral fellowship at the Department of Population Medicine.

 Dr. Li’s research focuses on generating valid and actionable evidence regarding the uses, benefits, and harms of medical treatment from real-world data to inform clinical decisions and healthcare delivery.
 She has expertise in high-dimensional electronic healthcare databases, advanced pharmacoepidemiologic and causal inference methods, and comparative effectiveness research, and has extensive experience in their applications to assess effectiveness and safety of complex treatments.